-So you want to stop dog from digging? - believe me, I feel your pain.
+So you want to stop your dog from digging? - believe me, I feel your pain.
 Being an avid gardener myself, I know you don't want to see a hole in the ground where your prize petunias, or that bush of ripe tomatoes used to be.
 Aarg!

 Unfortunately, summertime usually means that Rover is outside for longer periods of time.

-And while he's wandering around the yard, there's nothing quite like an attractive flower bed or a luscious vegetable garden to get his attention.
+yard, there's nothing quite like a lot of loose dirt around an attractive flower bed or a luscious vegetable garden to get his attention.
+It may even have a strong aroma from being a recent application of compost.

 It's just second nature to him to explore all the fragrant aromas and interesting veggie shapes, not to mention the compost!